9/9

 They build and deliver your flowers the same day

-The products above sort the what.
+The bestsellers above sort the what.
 This part sorts the how.
 Battery Point covers a lot of ground emotionally.
+A funeral at St George's.
+A fortieth anniversary in a cottage that has not changed hands in two generations.
+A get well order to the ward at Royal Hobart, eight hundred and fifty metres up the hill.
 A thank you for the gallery owner who stayed open late during Dark Mofo.
-A birthday for someone who has lived in the same cottage since the seventies.
+A milestone birthday for someone who has lived in the same Hampden Road cottage since the seventies.
 A thinking of you that says nothing more complicated than I thought of you today.
 Each one arrives at a different kind of Battery Point door.

 You want to thank someone and you are not there to say it in person.
 The tension is real.
 A phone call disappears.
 A text gets buried.
 Flowers on the counter when they walk in on Monday morning sit there all week saying what you could not.

 For a restaurant owner on Hampden Road or a gallery owner near Salamanca Place, a bunch in a vase is the right format.
 They do not have time to find a container or trim stems between customers.
 Something that arrives ready to display, already in water, takes zero effort.
-The Gorgeous Whites Bunch does that.
-If you know they like colour, the Floriade Bunch is brighter without tipping into loud.
+If you know they like colour, a bright bunch reads brighter without tipping into loud.

-The vase-included format matters more than people realise for thank you orders.
+The vase-included format is the format people underrate for thank you orders.
 I took hundreds of these calls.
 The sender would say something like, she runs a cafe, she will not have time to deal with it.
 Right.
-A wrapped bunch at a busy cafe means someone has to stop what they are doing, find a vase under the counter, cut stems, fill it with water.
-Ten minutes they do not have on a Saturday.
+A wrapped bunch at a busy cafe is a chore disguised as a gift.
+The cafe owner needs ten minutes that Saturday morning does not give her.
 A vase arrangement goes straight onto the shelf behind the register.
-I would steer toward Gorgeous Whites or Pretty Pinks for anything going to a workplace.
+I would steer toward whites or pinks for anything going to a workplace.
 The clear glass vase shows the stems through the glass, which looks deliberate rather than accidental.

-If you know the recipient well enough to know they love natives, the Australian Natives Bunch is the right call.
+If you know the recipient well enough to know they love natives, a native bunch is the right call.
 It fits the suburb.
 If you are less sure, a birthday bunch for a friend gives the florist some creative room.
 The card message carries more weight on a birthday than on most other occasions.
 Their name, a specific memory if you have one, the year it happened.
 Something like "Happy 70th, Mum.
 Still thinking about that kitchen renovation" does more than a paragraph of well-wishes.
 The card outlasts the flowers.

-Timing matters.
+Timing is the whole game.
 Order before 2pm on the day and your arrangement can be there that afternoon.
-Morning delivery is better for Battery Point on a Saturday because Salamanca Market floods the surrounding streets with foot traffic from 8am and parking thins out fast.
+Morning delivery is better for Battery Point on a Saturday because Salamanca Market floods the surrounding streets with foot traffic from 8:30am and parking thins out fast.

 Birthday orders to suburbs like Battery Point tend to come from interstate.
 I talked to enough of these callers to know the pattern.
 Sender in Melbourne or Sydney.
 Recipient in the same cottage for decades.
 The caller would ask what to spend and I would steer them away from the premium option every time.
-A $80 bunch landing at the right front door on the right morning does more work than something twice the price arriving late.
-The Floriade Bunch works here.
-Gerberas and roses, pink and lime green santini chrysanthemums that hold for almost two weeks in cool air.
-I would back that over long-stem roses for a Battery Point birthday.
+An $80 bunch landing at the right front door on the right morning does more work than something twice the price arriving late.
+Gerberas and roses, pink and lime green chrysanthemums that hold for almost two weeks in a cool Battery Point cottage.
+I back that over long-stem roses for a Battery Point birthday every time.

 Send Birthday Flowers to Battery Point